Acoustic Treatment

 Products commonly used for this segment

-These are the products that most often come up when we design acoustic treatment for acoustic treatment for schools and universities.
+These are the products that most often come up when we design acoustic treatment for classroom acoustics: why students in the back row miss what the teacher says.

 View product